kylewaynebenson/song-club-records/about.md

 <section id="our-part" class="section padding">
 	<div class="container">
 		<h2 class="h1 gold center-align">We’ll always make good records</h2>
-		<p class="grey center-align ms-50">Having no money to make records hasn’t stopped us in the past.
+		<p class="center-align ms-50">Having no money to make records hasn’t stopped us in the past.
 We’ll keep on making records whether you help us or not!
 But if you do help us, we can make even better records, and more of them!</p>
 		<div class="row">
 		  	<div class="column one-third">
 			  	<a href="https://senwisher.bandcamp.com/album/vacuum-sing" class="record">